vguigues/LASPATED/INSTALL.md

 See the demo directory for examples on how to run the discretization functions and how to run the C++ calibration functions from Python.

+### PIP

+The python package is also available via PIP, with the command

+    pip install laspated

 ## C++